-College is the first time many people live away from home, and it can be a nerve wracking experience.
-But once students are over the hump, living on one’s own can be an extremely fun, and rewarding experience.
+College is the first time many people live away from home, and it can be a nerve-racking experience.
+But once you’re over the hump, living on your own can be an extremely fun and rewarding experience.

-College can be a chance to dip one’s toes in the waters of independence, experimenting with living alone, gaining some financial independence, maintaining a budget and deciding what classes to take.
+College can be a chance to dip your toes in the waters of independence, experimenting with living alone, gaining some financial independence, maintaining a budget, and deciding what classes to take.

 College can be the ideal stepping stone toward independence, and is a helpful way for young adults to see what adulthood can be like.

-While making the decision whether or not to go to college is not always easy, there are a host of good reasons to continue one’s education.
-The benefits can be financial, social, and intellectual, and can continue to be felt throughout an adult’s life.
+While making the decision whether or not to go to college is not always easy, there are a host of good reasons to continue your education.
+The benefits can be financial, social, and intellectual, and can continue to be felt throughout your life.

 SoFi Private Student Loans